HAL Rudra: Operational history

 The Indian Air Force has also received eight armed Rudras by 2017.
 By 2021, while the more comprehensive LCH was now available, there was still reportedly demand to continue ordering additional Rudras on account of its comparatively cheaper unit cost.
-In April 2022, a planned $1.1 billion procurement of 48 Russian Mil Mi-17V-5 helicopters intended for the Indian Air Force (IAF), federal interior ministry, and various paramilitaries was scrapped amid an initiative to buy the locally-produced Rudra instead.
+In April 2022, a planned $1.1 billion procurement of 48 Russian Mil Mi-17V-5 helicopters intended for the Indian Air Force (IAF), federal interior ministry, and various paramilitaries was scrapped amid an initiative to buy the locally-produced Dhruv and Rudra models instead.
+It was reported that the Indian Air Force had around 14 to 16 Rudra copters in service and was planning to acquire three more squadrons of the type.
+Meanwhile, the Army had received 65 Rudra and was awaiting the delivery of 13 more units.

+In 2026, Captain Hansja Sharma of the 251 Army aviation squadron became the first woman HAL Rudra pilot.